-Do you make goals but not keep them?
+Do you make goals for yourself but not keep them?

 Do you wish you could meditate or exercise on a daily basis?